Money Transfer Services with SWIFT

 Known as the Single European Payments Area, SEPA transfers allow for easy euro payments to be made between EU countries.
-What was once a fragmented and difficult area to make international payments, SEPA have created a much more efficient landscape for EU payments.
+What was once a fragmented and difficult area to make international payments, SEPA has created a much more efficient landscape for EU payments.

 The use of SEPA is based on the use of IBANs but also use Bank Identifier Codes when sending transactions.
 In addition to transferring money, SEPA also allows for card-based transactions.
-Visa and MasterCard have adopted their debit card schemes to allow for full compliance and compatibility with SEPA guidelines.
+Visa and MasterCard have adopted their debit card schemes to allow for full compliance and compatibility with SEPA transfer guidelines.

 What is an IBAN Transfer?

-Similar to a SWIFT payments, IBAN transfers require senders to know the recipient's banking and account information.
+Similar to a SWIFT payment, IBAN transfers require senders to know the recipient's banking and account information.
 Depending on the country, some transactions will require a SWIFT, a BIC or IBAN to make a successful transaction.

 IBAN refers to the International Bank Account Number tied to a personal bank account.
 This information is necessary for SEPA and wired transfers to ensure proper settlement of funds.
 Verifying all recipient's account and bank information is suggested before making a transfer.

 Many people choose to use wires for transfers since the money is sent quickly, most times in as little as 1-2 days.
 If you are located within the US, you have the possibility of a same-day transfer, but this can vary from bank to bank.
 International transfers will usually take an additional day or two to be completed.